Breda Ba.65: Operational history

-The Ba.65 debuted during the Spanish Civil War.
+The first deployment of the Ba.65 was during the Spanish Civil War.
 Thirteen Series I aircraft, powered by the Gnôme-Rhône engine, equipped the 65a Squadriglia of the Aviazione Legionaria (Legionary Air Force).
-The unit took part in operations at Santander in August 1937, then at the battles of Teruel and the Ebro.
-The aircraft proved effective and was compared positively with the German Junkers Ju 87 Stuka.
-In a unique engagement, one of the Legionary Air Force pilots scored an air-to-air victory when he encountered a lone twin-engine Tupolev SB bomber over Soria and shot it down.
+The unit made its combat debut in operations over the Santander front in August 1937.
+On 24 August, in a unique engagement, a pilot of a Ba.65 on patrol over the unit's base at Soria encountered a lone Republican Tupolev SB bomber over Soria and shot it down.
+In December 1937 – February 1938, the unit took part in the Battle of Teruel, being heavily deployed in operations against the Republican offensive and supporting the subsequent Nationalist counter-offensive, and during March–April 1938 took part in the Aragon Offensive.
+From June 1938, the Breda 65s added dive bombing attacks to their tasks, and from July, the squadron took part in the Battle of the Ebro, receiving reinforcements from new Fiat-powered Ba.65s from August.
 Of the 23 Ba.65s sent to Spain, 12 were lost in the course of the civil war.
 They flew 1,921 sorties, including 368 ground-strafing and 59 dive bombing attacks.
 When the Aviazione Legionaria returned to Italy in May 1939, they transferred their 11 surviving Ba.65s to the Spanish Air Force.
+Shortages of spare parts meant that the Spanish Bredas saw little use, with no unit completely equipped with the type, and they were gradually cannibalized for spare parts before being sold for scrap.
+None survived until 1945.

 A total of 25 Fiat-powered Ba.65s two-seaters were sold to the Kingdom of Iraq in 1938.
 These consisted of 22 equipped with Breda L turrets and two dual control trainers.
 From 2–31 May 1941, the Royal Iraqi Air Force flew the Ba.65 during the Anglo-Iraqi War.
 War broke out after an Iraqi coup d'état installed a new government while maintaining the existing monarchy.
 The Ba.65 was used against armed forces of the United Kingdom and the Commonwealth of Nations which the coup leaders were trying to expel from bases established after Iraq's independence under the Anglo-Iraqi Treaty of 1930.